pjkundert/python-slip39/README.txt

   │                         (default: None)
   │   -w WALLET, --wallet WALLET
-  │                         Produce paper wallets in output PDF; each wallet │                         private key is encrypted this password │   --wallet-hint WALLET_HINT
+  │                         Produce paper wallets in output PDF; each wallet │                         private key is encrypted this password (use │                         --wallet="" for empty password) │   --wallet-hint WALLET_HINT
   │                         Paper wallets password hint │   --wallet-format WALLET_FORMAT
   │                         Paper wallet size; half, third, quarter or │                         '(<h>,<w>),<margin>' (default: quarter) │   -s SECRET, --secret SECRET
-  │                         Use the supplied 128-, 256- or 512-bit hex value as
+  │                         Use the supplied BIP-39 Mnemonic or 128-, 256- or
-  │                         the secret seed; '-' reads it from stdin (eg. output │                         from slip39.recover)
-  │   --bits BITS           Ensure that the seed is of the specified bit length;
+  │                         512-bit hex value as the secret seed; '-' reads it │                         from stdin (eg. output from slip39.recover) │   --bits BITS           Ensure that the seed is of the specified bit length;
   │                         128, 256, 512 supported.
   │   --using-bip39         Generate Seed from secret Entropy using BIP-39